4.8 Work Permits

 Students ages 14 through 17 are required by law to possess a Work Permit in order to be employed.

-Work Permits for SFUSD students are processed using an online system, Informed K12.
-To apply for a work permit go to the SFUSD Transcripts, Student Records & Work Permits website at sfusd.edu/records, click on the Work Permit section and click the link to start the application.
+Work Permits for SFUSD students are processed at the school site or at the SFUSD Transcript Office.
+To apply for a work permit check with your school registrar for the paperwork/application, or go to the SFUSD Transcripts, Student Records & Work Permits website at sfusd.edu/records, and click on the Work Permit section for more information.

-To complete the online applications students need the following information:
+To complete an application students need the following information:

 • Enter the first and last name exactly as it appears on your social security card